Parabolic Harnack inequality for time-dependent non-symmetric Dirichlet forms

 \section{Abstract}

-This paper introduces conditions on the symmetric and skew-symmetric parts of time-dependent bilinear forms that imply a parabolic Harnack inequality for appropriate weak solutions of the associated heat equation, under natural assumptions on the underlying space.
-In particular, these local weak solutions are locally bounded and H\"older continuous.
+In the context of a metric measure Dirichlet space satisfying volume doubling and Poincar\'e inequality, we prove the parabolic Harnack inequality for weak solutions of the heat equation associated with local nonsymmetric bilinear forms.
+In particular, we show that these weak solutions are locally bounded.